How to Create a Social Media Content Calendar and Stay Organized

 1. Audit Your Social Media Channels

-• Your target audience and buyer personas
+• Target audience and buyer personas

-• Your account security and passwords
+• Account security and passwords

-• Your content posting frequency
+• Content posting frequency

 • Key metrics for measuring future success on each platform